NoahRGB/Rasterizer/README.md

-# Work in progress ray tracer
+# Work in progress basic rasterizer